Vallas, Johnson and Garcia close fundraising gap with Lightfoot, new reports show

 “Maybe they needed to spend that money to redefine her.
 But from the polling I’ve seen so far, it hasn’t worked.”

-Lightfoot campaign spokesperson Hannah Goss said the mayor’s spending clip can be easily explained by the commercials she’s been airing since November.
-Lightfoot will have the money she needs to remain on the air through Feb.
-28, she said.
+Lightfoot said her campaign spending clip can be easily explained by the commercials she’s been airing since November.
+The mayor said she is certain she will have the money she needs to remain on the air through Feb.
+28.

-“For months, we’ve been running an effective and aggressive TV communications campaign to talk to voters.
-Our opponents aren’t even up — several of them.
-So we’ve been defining them before they can define themselves.
-That’s a winning strategy,” Goss said.
+“We’re about 40 days out from election.
+Of course we’re spending money.
+We’re spending money to be on TV.
+We’re spending money in our field operations.
+We’re spending money on voter engagement,” she said.

+“I’m not one who thinks that the thing to do is just to continue to hoard money.
+We feel very good about where we are.
+We feel very good about the amount of money that we’re raising.
+We’re gonna have plenty of money to make sure that we communicate [and] that we stay up on TV.”